The WordPress Search explained

 Here are the (simplified) standard WordPress search workflow steps, also represented in the cinematic above:

 - The WordPress core extracts the page url, with all it’s parameters.
-For instance: /?s=red+shoes&post_type=product for a WooCommerce search.

 - The url parameters are used to build a WP_Query object, a high level WordPress api to build SQL queries.